 Garlic Noodles (w/ Wonton Noodles)

-- 8 oz wonton noodles or fettuccine / spaghetti / angel hair
+- 8 oz dried fettuccine / spaghetti / angel hair OR

 - 2 Tbsp light brown sugar